rfong/creative-coding/langmap/PREPROCESSING.md

 importance/size of countries closer to the equator.
 See [this animated visualization](https://en.wikipedia.org/wiki/Mercator_projection#/media/File:Worlds_animate.gif).

-## TODO: Generate a compressed data representation for web use
+## Generate a compressed data representation for web use

 We now need a script that takes in the phoneme-to-latlng file, the map granularity, and the leftmost longitude in the map image, and outputs a